boltops-tools/lono/docs/_docs/existing-templates.md

 ## Preview Stack

 When deploying an updated template, lono will show previews of changes about to deploy.
 This provides you a lot of useful information before hitting the "big red button".
-Lono provides 3 different previews.
-To demonstrate them, here's a summary of what we'll do:
+Lono provides 3 types of previews:

-1. Change the `InstanceType` parameter in `configs/demo/params/development.txt`.
+1. Parameter diff preview: Shows parameters that were changed.
-2. Use an update template url with a modified template.
-To keep things simple, here's the [url with the updated template](https://raw.githubusercontent.com/tongueroo/cloudformation-ec2-example/a505e92/ec2.yml).
-The `Monitoring: true` property has been added to the EC2 Instance.
+2. Code diff preview: Shows a code diff of the template.
-3. Use the [lono cfn preview](/reference/lono-cfn-preview/) command to see a preview.
+3. Changeset preview: Uses the CloudFormation ChangeSet feature to show what resources will be changed.

-4. Deploy again.
+All of the previews are useful in their own way.
+Here's an [updated template](https://raw.githubusercontent.com/tongueroo/cloudformation-ec2-example/a505e92/ec2.yml) which will help demonstrate the previews.

-Let's update `InstanceType=t3.small` in configs/demo/params/development.txt:
+Let's also update `InstanceType=t3.small` in configs/demo/params/development.txt:

     InstanceType=t3.small
     KeyName=my-key-pair # must exist on your AWS account

-Now we're ready to change the URL to the updated template and preview the changes.
+Now change the URL to the updated template and preview the changes.

 ```diff
 $ URL=https://raw.githubusercontent.com/tongueroo/cloudformation-ec2-example/a505e92/ec2.yml